mpasovic/majapasovic.org/_posts/2014-01-10-numeric-patterns-and-the-universe.md

 illustrate the perfect human body.
 Likewise, Salvador Dali, in his painting “The Sacrament of the Last Supper”, used the golden rectangle, as exhibited in the dimensions of the canvas.
-When we connect a curve through the concentric golden rectangles (both the small and the large rectangle), we get a golden spiral, or the Golden Ratio.
+When we connect a curve through the concentric golden rectangles (both the small and large rectangles), we get a golden spiral, or the Golden Ratio.
 This same spiral appears everywhere in nature!
 Pythagoras noted that the Golden Ratio or the mythical shape of a spiral is always present in the flower heads, the Milky Way and many other galaxies, the snail or nautilus